connervieira/HomeIndex/DOCUMENTATION.md

         - This tool takes the contents of the item database and dumps its raw contents into an unformatted string.
         - This tool is useful for accessing the raw item database without having physical access to the server hosting Home Index.
         - The string output by this tool is machine-readable, and doesn't contain any HTML formatting.
+    3. Backup Database
+        - This tool allows you to backup the item database directly on the server.
+        - Simply enter a directory path and a file name to backup the complete item database.
+        - It should be noted that this tool backs up the database on the server itself, not the client device.
+For security reasons, the database backup can't be automatically restored.